nasser/coding-in-depth/semantics.md

 * Unity organizes games into GameObjects and Components
 * GameObjects organize all the "things" in your game and contain Components
 * Components implement behavior and logic, and only exist attached to GameObjects
-* Components are either built in to Unity or are programmed by you
+* Components are either built into Unity or are programmed by you
 * The only way to write code in Unity is to make new components and attach them to GameObjects